ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 ---
 ```

-It is important to know that you can also set the these key-value pairs on multiple pages at the same time by specifying them in the `_config.yml` file as described in the [Jekyll documentation](https://jekyllrb.com/docs/configuration/front-matter-defaults/).
+You can also set these key-value pairs for multiple pages at once in `_config.yml`, as described in the [Jekyll documentation](https://jekyllrb.com/docs/configuration/front-matter-defaults/).

 ## Possible metadata attributes of a page

-* `title`: Specify here the title of the page.
-This wil be the H1 title (replacing the top level title using the # in markdown )
+* `title`: Page title.
+This becomes the H1 title and replaces a top-level `#` heading in Markdown.

-* `summary`: Using this attribute it is possible to specify a summary which will be displayed under the title of the page.
+* `summary`: Short summary displayed under the page title.

-* `description`: Short sentence about the page starting with a lowercase.
-This sentence is visualized in the section navigation tiles, the related pages tiles and in the HTML metadata tag of the page (this tag is used when sharing urls in chats).
+* `description`: Short sentence about the page.
+This sentence is shown in section navigation tiles, related page tiles and the HTML metadata tag used when sharing URLs in chats.

-* `contributors`: List here all the contributors that helped in establishing the page.
-This will be the full name of the person.
-Make sure that the person name that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory if you want to link the github id and other contact information.
+* `contributors`: Full names of the people who contributed to the page.
+Make sure each listed person can be found in `_data/CONTRIBUTORS.yml` if you want to show GitHub IDs and other contact information.

-* `coordinators`: List here all the coordinators of the page.
-Use the full name of the person.
-Make sure that the person name that is listed can be found in the *_data/CONTRIBUTORS.yaml* file in the _data directory if you want to link the github id and other contact information.
+* `coordinators`: Full names of the page coordinators.
+Make sure each listed person can be found in `_data/CONTRIBUTORS.yml` if you want to show GitHub IDs and other contact information.

-* `editors`: List here all the editors of the page.
-Use the full name of the person.
-Make sure that the person name that is listed can be found in the *_data/CONTRIBUTORS.yaml* file in the _data directory if you want to link the github id and other contact information.
+* `editors`: Full names of the page editors.
+Make sure each listed person can be found in `_data/CONTRIBUTORS.yml` if you want to show GitHub IDs and other contact information.

 * `supported_by`: List the organizations that support the page.
 Each organization name must match an entry in [*_data/supported_by.yml*](supported_by).
 Supporters are displayed in the **Supported by** tab at the bottom of the page and in the page's section navigation tile.